Cloudy Water Cloudy Water — How to Clear Cloudy Milky Pool Water After Opening

 Start With Proper Water Testing

 Before adding any chemicals, you'll want to get a complete picture of your water chemistry.
-I recommend taking a sample to a pool store for comprehensive testing, or invest in a good test kit that measures chlorine, pH, alkalinity, and cyanuric acid (CYA).
-You can use our pool volume calculator to determine exactly how much water you're working with for accurate chemical dosing.
+I recommend taking a sample to a pool store for comprehensive testing, or invest in a good test kit that measures chlorine, pH, alkalinity, and cyanuric acid (CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more →).
+You can use our pool volume calculator to estimate how much water you're working with for accurate chemical dosing.

 Pay special attention to your chlorine levels and pH.
 If your pH is above 7.6, your chlorine typically becomes much less effective, which allows organic matter to cloud your water.
 Similarly, if your total alkalinity is off, it can cause pH to swing wildly and create water balance issues.